 (1) Filing/Receipt.
-Papers to be filed with the CSRO or the administrator are deemed filed on the date actually received, and are so date-stamped.
-The date on which papers are received and date-stamped is regarded as the date of filing.
+Filings with the CSRO are deemed filed on the date actually received.
+The date on which papers are received is regarded as the date of filing.

 (2) Time Periods.
-All papers, memoranda, petitions, grievances, pleadings, briefs, exhibits, and written motions to be filed with the administrator must be filed in the Career Service Review Office, 1120 State Office Building, Capitol Hill, Salt Lake City, Utah 84114, within the time limits prescribed either by law, by these rules, or by order of the administrator or by the designated CSRO hearing officer.
+All filings must be electronically submitted to the Career Service Review Office, email@example.com, within the time limits prescribed either by law, by these rules, or by order of the administrator or by the designated CSRO hearing officer.

 (a) All filing dates are based upon the CSRO's working days.

-(b) Papers must be signed by the person filing the paper or by the person's authorized representative.
+(b) Filings must be signed or electronically signed by the filing party or by the filing party's authorized representative.

-(d) Copies of all filed papers shall be served upon the appropriate opposing party or person to grievance proceedings, with notice of service given to the administrator.
+(d) Copies of all filings shall be served upon the opposing party or party's representative, with notice of service given to the administrator.